Contrasting The Simply Good Foods (SMPL) and Its Rivals

-The Simply Good Foods (NASDAQ: SMPL) is one of 24 publicly-traded companies in the “Food & kindred products” industry, but how does it compare to its competitors?
-We will compare The Simply Good Foods to related businesses based on the strength of its institutional ownership, risk, valuation, earnings, profitability, dividends and analyst recommendations.
+The Simply Good Foods (NASDAQ: SMPL) is one of 24 public companies in the “Food & kindred products” industry, but how does it compare to its peers?
+We will compare The Simply Good Foods to related companies based on the strength of its profitability, dividends, institutional ownership, earnings, analyst recommendations, risk and valuation.

+92.1% of The Simply Good Foods shares are owned by institutional investors.
+Comparatively, 60.6% of shares of all “Food & kindred products” companies are owned by institutional investors.
+4.0% of The Simply Good Foods shares are owned by insiders.
+Comparatively, 10.9% of shares of all “Food & kindred products” companies are owned by insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company will outperform the market over the long term.

-This is a breakdown of recent ratings for The Simply Good Foods and its competitors, as reported by MarketBeat.com.
+This is a summary of current ratings and price targets for The Simply Good Foods and its peers, as reported by MarketBeat.

 |Sell Ratings